 Everyone has a name, which is pretty extraordinary if you think about it.
 It's one of the few social things everyone has in common.
 Whether you're a Kevin, Ashley, Mohammed or Felicia (bye!), your name is an important part of your identity that separates you from the crowd.
 But could your name also determine your future?

-As our host Ben Bowlin explains in the BrainStuff video above, your name won't determine your future success, but it could affect your future in surprising ways.
+As our host Ben Bowlin explains in a BrainStuff video, your name won't determine your future success, but it could affect your future in surprising ways.

 Economists Steve Levitt and Roland Fryer studied decades' worth of children's names.
 They discovered there is no connection between what your parents named you and your economic future.
 This is good news for people whose name isn't Rich.
 But that doesn't mean your name won't impact your future success.